 - Trusted brand

-7. Hill's Science Diet Large Breed Senior Dry Dog Food
+7. Hill's Science Diet Large Breed Senior Dry Food

-- Omega-6s & Vitamin E: Promote a shiny coat and healthy skin
+- Omega-6s & vitamin E help maintain a healthy skin and coat

-- Balanced Minerals: Support heart and kidney health for aging dogs
+- Balanced minerals support heart and kidney function

 - Promotes healthy skin and coat